Against the sun going down

 2022

-Against the sun going down over the shops and the cars and the crowds and the town are playful reflections on human civilization and the grim outlook on collective futures, colliding worldviews, and the precarious act of seeing.
+Against the sun going down over the shops and the cars and the crowds and the town are playful reflections on human civilization, collective futures, worldviews, and the precarious act of seeing.

-This series of sculptures consists of ordinary objects cast in grey concrete, an amorphous material that has shaped global urbanism for centuries.
-The objects defy class, gender, or cultural specificity and are universally recognizable; a plastic water bottle, a computer mouse, a roll of tape, a light bulb, a banana, or an extension cord.
-As fossilized units of contemporary culture, the artifacts are stacked in accidental constellations and resemble totemic offerings held together by dripping colored mortar.
-The casual application of the mortar mimics the approach of a bricoleur, as seen in small towns or emerging nations, where the use of a ‘modern’ material escapes the realm of planned and structured logic.
+The series of sculptures consists of ordinary objects cast in grey concrete, an amorphous material that has shaped global urbanism for centuries.
+Universally recognizable, the objects defy cultural specificity, class or gender; a plastic water bottle, a computer mouse, a roll of paper tape, a light bulb, a banana, or an extension cord.
+As solidified traces of present-day material culture, the artifacts are stacked in accidental clusters held together by dripping, colored mortar.
+The casual application of the mortar evokes the approach of a bricoleur in which the use of a ‘modern’ material escapes the realm of planned and structured logic.